sfsu-joseo/CSC645/labs/lab4/README.md

 above server

 For each client that connects to your server, the server should output in console the name, student id, and github username from the user connecting to the server.
-You are free to hardcode this data in your ClientHandler before running each client, or you can ask this info by user input in the client side.
+You are free to hard code this data in your ClientHandler before running each client, or you can ask this info by user input in the client side.

-### Now that you have completed labs 0 to 4, you have the proper networking knowledge to complete the TCP Centralized Client-Server Network Project
+### Now that you have completed labs 0 to 4, you have the proper networking knowledge to complete the TCP Centralized
+Multi-threading Client-Server Network Project